 Property Lien Searches and How to Conduct Them

-Property liens are a pretty standard part of the real estate business that every investor needs to understand.
-If you don't, you can find yourself stuck with a debt you never expected to incur.
-This is especially true when buying auction properties, as IRS tax liens are not removed at the time of sale.
-So, it's critical to know what a property lien is and how to check for liens on any given property.
+A property lien is a standard part of the real estate business that all real estate investors should understand before entering any deal.
+If you don't, you can be stuck with a debt you never expected to incur.
+This is especially true when buying auction properties, as IRS tax liens aren't removed at the time of sale.
+So, it's critical to know a property lien and how to check for liens on any given property.

 How to search for liens